MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Controls how Google Chrome prints on Microsoft Windows.
+  Controls how Microsoft Edge prints on Microsoft Windows.

 Printing to a PostScript printer on Microsoft Windows different PostScript generation methods can affect printing performance.

-If you set this policy to Default, Google Chrome will use a set of default options when generating PostScript.
+If you set this policy to Default, Microsoft Edge will use a set of default options when generating PostScript.
 For text in particular, text will always be rendered using Type 3 fonts.

-If you set this policy to Type42, Google Chrome will render text using Type 42 fonts if possible.
+If you set this policy to Type42, Microsoft Edge will render text using Type 42 fonts if possible.
 This should increase printing speed for some PostScript printers.

-If you don't configure this policy, Google Chrome will be in Default mode.
+If you don't configure this policy, Microsoft Edge will be in Default mode.

 Policy options mapping: